Can Surgery Cause Erectile Dysfunction? Prostate Surgery and ED Explained

 Vacuum Erection Devices

-A vacuum erection device (VED) uses negative pressure to draw blood into the penis, creating an erection that is then maintained with a constriction ring.
-VEDs can be used as a form of penile rehabilitation or as a treatment in their own right.
+A vacuum erection device (VED) draws blood into the penis using negative pressure, creating an erection maintained by a constriction ring.
+VEDs can be used both as a rehabilitation tool and as an ongoing treatment option — particularly for men with significant nerve damage where oral medications have limited effect.

 Penile Injection Therapy

-Accessing ED treatment online: You do not need to visit a GP to access prescription ED medication after prostate surgery.
-Access Doctor’s GPhC-registered pharmacist independent prescribers can assess your post-surgical situation via a secure online consultation and prescribe appropriate treatment without requiring you to travel.
+You do not need to travel to a GP to access prescription ED medication after prostate or pelvic surgery.
+Access Doctor’s GPhC-registered pharmacist independent prescribers can assess your post-surgical situation via a secure online consultation and prescribe appropriate treatment — including sildenafil and tadalafil — discreetly and quickly.

 Frequently Asked Questions